‘Forrest Gump’ & 5 Other Movies That Didn’t Get Sequels

 — Badboynerd (@Badboynerdsite) March 21, 2019

 Unfortunately, the movie wouldn’t be the same without Matthew Broderick, who does not seem to be interested.
-And even with Broderick on board, the actor is pushing 60 and hardly believable as a 40-year-old.
+And even with Broderick on board, the actor is pushing 60, perhaps too advanced in years to be cast as a 40-year-old.

 Elf

 It should come as no surprise that New Line Cinema desperately wanted a sequel to the 2003 blockbuster holiday comedy.
-After all, it made a metric ton of money, for both the studio and star Will Ferrell.
-And indeed, producers practically begged Ferrell to take their money (a reported $29 million).
+After all, it made rafts of money — for both the studio and for star Will Ferrell.
+And indeed, producers practically begged Ferrell to take their money, a reported $29 million.

 Ferrell wouldn’t have it.
 Wanting to be taken seriously as an actor, he felt like he would have been taking too big of a personal and professional risk in case the movie was a dud.
 He turned them down, and of course, and the franchise wouldn’t be the same without Ferrell in the title role.